The best babywearing slings and wraps: Tried and tested for comfort and safety

 Mum wearning the Ergobaby Aura Baby Carrier Wrap with baby inside©MOTHER&BABY

-Not only does this wrap come with an impressive 10-year guarantee, making it great for babies one, two, and three, but it's been designed to make your life as a parent as easy as possible.
+Not only does this wrap come with an impressive 10-year guarantee, making it great for baby no one, two, and three, but it's been designed to make parents life as easy as possible.
 It's lightweight and breathable, making it perfect for summer walks or travelling.
 It's also petite and plus-size friendly and has an integrated pocket where you can store the wrap when it is not in use.
 Our mum tester said, "I really love this baby wrap!
 I have been using a baby carrier, but as my daughter is only 8 weeks old, it feels a bit big for her.
 I love how the wrap helped her to feel snug and secure, and brought her closer to me, which is definitely more helpful in those early few months.
 It feels really nice, and it's comfortable to wear too"

 The main challenge parents seem to face with this baby carrier is learning to tie it properly, with some mums also complaining that the fabric has too much stretch.
-Mum Tashina laughs and says she felt a little overwhelmed at first with how long the wrap is, but after watching the instructional video and after a couple of practices, she says she got the hang of it and felt her baby was completely safe and secure when wearing it.
+Mum, Tashina laughs and says she felt a little overwhelmed at first with how long the wrap is, but after watching the instructional video and after a couple of practices, she says she got the hang of it and felt her baby was completely safe and secure when wearing it.
 She adds that while it may seem like a lot of rope at first, you'll soon see that you need all of it to safely secure your baby.

 Overall the wrap is praised for being comfortable and well-made.
 One reviewer shared that it was extra important for her that the wrap was soft and durable as she broke her back a couple of years ago.
 She approves of the Ergobaby Aura baby carrier for being much more comfortable than other bulky carriers.
 The non-buckle design makes this carrier a comfortable fuss-free option for travelling and moving about with your baby.